google/googletest/docs/faq.md

 *   C++ does not allow virtual function calls in constructors and destructors.
-    You can call a method declared as virtual, but it will not use dynamic dispatch, it will use the definition from the class the constructor of which is currently executing.
+    You can call a method declared as virtual, but it will not use dynamic dispatch.
+It will use the definition from the class the constructor of which is currently executing.
 This is because calling a virtual method before the derived class constructor has a chance to run is very dangerous - the virtual method might operate on uninitialized data.
 Therefore, if you need